alfredocdmiranda/MySensors/docs/api.rst

 @params: None

-@return: ControllerConfig object with all configuration
+@return: ControllerConfig struct with all configuration

 getNodeId
 ^^^^^^^^^